hbctraining/reproducibility-tools/lessons/06_Github_remote2.md

 <img src="../img/3.new-pull.png" width="700" align="center">
 </p>

-If all goes well, you should see a brief 'Success' message, and your repos should be in sync again. **Take a screenshot of your GitKraken window, that shows the changes that you have synced to your local repo.
-Upload this image to the Dropbox link on the schedule page.**
+If all goes well, you should see a brief 'Success' message, and your repos should be in sync again.

 <p align="center">
 <img src="../img/3.local_remote_in_sync.png" width="700" align="center">